postsharp/postsharp-emails/xx-more-contracts.md

 # Common Tasks: Input / Output Validation

-Many developers are familiar with the phrase 'Garbage in, garbage out'.
-Essentially, if the input entered into an application is flawed, one shouldn't be surprised if the output is flawed as well.
-To avoid this, developers need to ensure that what goes into their application's routines meets acceptable criteria and, equally, what comes out does the same.
+The phrase 'Garbage in, garbage out' is well-known among developers.
+In essence, if the input to an application is flawed, it should not be surprising if the output is also flawed.
+To prevent this, developers must ensure that both the input to their application's routines and the output from them meet acceptable criteria.

-Validation is a task that every developer will face at some point, and the approach they take is often a good indication of their overall development experience.
+Validation is a task that every developer must tackle at some point.
+The approach they adopt often serves as a good indicator of their overall development experience.

-Consider a basic requirement that a given string must fall within a certain number of characters.
+Consider a basic requirement where a given string must fall within a certain number of characters.

-A new or relatively inexperienced developer might create a simple checking method to satisfy the immediate requirement.
+A novice or relatively inexperienced developer might create a simple checking method to fulfill the immediate requirement.

 ```c#
 bool ValidateString(string input)